JustAlittleWolf/Signed-Paintings/README.md

 Fabric?
 Forge?
 Quilt?
 Backports?

-> The mod is developed for Fabric, and while untested for Quilt it should work - Forge is currently unsupported.
+> The mod is developed for the latest versions Fabric, and while untested for Quilt it should work - Forge is currently unsupported, [Sinytra Connector](https://modrinth.com/mod/connector) may allow it to work on forge, but dont be suprised if you encounter bugs!